PatMitchell-Tech/Homelab-and-Automation-scripts/README.md

 <br> <br>
 Throughout the next couple of months I experimented heavy with virtualization and my homelab.
 I started installing more uncommon operating systems such as templeos, Arch etc. to learn more about different operating systems.
 <br> <br>
-I found that as much as I liked arch I preferred operating systems such as Debian or Fedora.
+I found that as much as I liked arch I preferred operating systems such as Debian or Fedora for running servers due to their stability.
+The first ever piece of hardware that I used exclusively for setting up services was my raspberry pi 4 which I received the christmas of 2023.
 <br> <br>
-It wasn't until december of 2023 that I would receive my raspberry pi as a christmas gift that would end up expanding my homelab.